ttuleyb/Discord-Launcher/README.md

 ### Does the script re-inject every time I launch Discord?
 No the script only re-injects if an update is detected.

+### How do I install for other operating systems?
+As of right now, the script is written for MacOS.
+However it should be as easy as changing the directory locations in the script to match your operating system.
+Please create a pull request if you do this and I'll happily merge it.